bcgov/quickstart-aws-helpers/README.md

 # Quickstart AWS Helpers

-A centralized repository for reusable GitHub Actions (GHA) and Terraform code to accelerate AWS-based development and deployment workflows.
+A centralized repository for reusable GitHub Actions (GHA), Terraform code, and scripts to accelerate AWS-based development and deployment workflows.

 ## 🎯 Purpose